-Did you know that Mission was almost named “East Vancouver” or “North Seattle”?
+Did you know that Mission was almost named “New Seattle”?
 It’s true!
-However, The Town of Mission City ended up being named as such due to it’s proximity to St. Mary’s Mission, founded in 1868 to spread Christianity to local aboriginal people and control rowdy miners.
+However, The Town of Mission City ended up being named as such due to it’s proximity to St. Mary’s Mission, founded in 1861 to spread Christianity to local Aboriginal People and control rowdy miners.

 For thousands of years people have been stopping along the shores of the Fraser River to build homes and take advantage of the abundant salmon, towering cedars and bountiful berries and game.
-The area now known as Mission is a traditional home of the Sto:lo First Nations people, and remains of a 9,000 year old aboriginal village can be explored to this day.
+Mission is part of the traditional, ancestral, and unceded a territory of the Sto:lo First Nations people, and The remains of a 9,000 year old Aboriginal village known as X̲áːytem is an officially recognized as a National Historic Site and can be explored to this day.

 We also encourage you to discover more of Mission’s rich history and explore our heritage buildings.
 If you’re curious about the area’s past, please visit the Historical Society in downtown Mission.